Taxation in India

 Fringe Benefit Tax

-To reduce the profit on booked entry, many companies started providing various benefits to their employees and maintain them under their input cost.
+To reduce the profit on booked entry, many companies started providing various benefits to their employees and maintaining them under their input cost.
 Thus reducing the profit which in turn leads to less taxation by the government.

 Therefore government-imposed Fringe Benefits Tax (FBT) which is fundamentally a tax that an employer has to pay instead of the benefits that are given to his/her employees.
 It was an attempt to comprehensively levy a tax on those benefits, which evaded the tax.